ARMmbed/mbed-os-5-docs/docs/api/platform/FileHandle.md

 #### Suspending a device

-Having a device open via a `FileHandle` may cost power, especially if open for input.
-For example, for `UARTSerial` to be able to receive data, the system must not enter deep sleep, so deep sleep will be prevented while the `UARTSerial` is active.
+Having a device open through a `FileHandle` may cost power, especially if open for input.
+For example, for `UARTSerial` to be able to receive data, the system must not enter deep sleep, so deep sleep is prevented while the `UARTSerial` is active.

-To permit power saving, the device can be closed or destroyed, or you can indicate that you do not currently require input or output by calling `FileHandle::enable_input` or `FileHandle::enable_output`.
+To permit power saving, you can close or destroy the device, or you can indicate that you do not currently require input or output by calling `FileHandle::enable_input` or `FileHandle::enable_output`.
 Disabling input or output effectively suspends the device in that direction, which can permit power saving.

 This is particularly useful when an application does not require console input - it can indicate this by calling `mbed_file_handle(STDIN_FILENO)->enable_input(false)` once at the start of the program.
-This will permit deep sleep when `platform.stdio-buffered-serial` is set to true.
+This permits deep sleep when `platform.stdio-buffered-serial` is set to true.

 #### Stream-derived FileHandles